IAudioDeviceManager

 mute

-Whether to mute the audio playback device:
+Whether to mute the playback device:

-• true: Mute the audio playback device.
+• true: Mute the playback device.

-• false: Unmute the audio playback device.
+• false: Do not mute the playback device.

 • 0: Success.

 • < 0: Failure.
+See Error Codes for details and resolution suggestions.

 setPlaybackDeviceVolume